When searching for growth plans for real estate agents, you usually find lists of different marketing methods.

 Sure, you can be lucky and get results with a particular method you are reading about because you have a similar genetic constitution.

-But usually, we aren’t clones or some collective hive like the Borg from Star Trek where one thing works always for everyone else.
+But usually, we aren’t clones or some collective hive like the Borg from Star Trek, where one thing always works for everyone else.

 The same is true for growing your real estate business.